algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 #### Key Questions:
 - Who will use the product?
+  - The product will be used by:
+    - The client (the professor)
+    - The developers (the students)
+    - The testers (the students)
 - What is the primary purpose of this product?
+  - There is 2 main purpose for this product:
+    - The first one is to learn how to code in assembly language.
+    - The second one is to generate entertainment.
 - How does the product work?
+  - The product will be used on a computer using the DOSBox emulator with a keyboard or joystick.
 - What are the software and hardware specifications?
+  - The software specifications are:
+    - DOSBox emulator.
+    - GitHub.
+  - The hardware specifications are:
+    - An emulator with a 16-bit processor.
+    - An emulator with X86 architecture.
+    - An emulator with 65,536 bytes of RAM.
+    - A keyboard or joystick.

 #### Actions:
 - Interview clients, designers, and developers.